LLudivina/kickstarter-analysis/README.md

 For this module 1 challenge, we were tasked with helping Louise analyze crowdfunding data.
 Louise is an up-and-coming playwright who started a crowdfunding campaign to fund her play called “Fever”.
 Since Louise is now close to her fundraising goal of over $10,000, she would like to know how different campaigns perform in relation to their launch dates and their funding goals.
 To help Louise, I downloaded the dataset workbook host file provided to us and created a local file that could be more readable and searchable with excel tools.
 In the end, I was able to examine the crowdfunding data to determine if there were specific factors that make a project’s campaign successful.

 ## Purpose
-The purpose of this project was to organize, sort, and analyze crowdfunding data to present a visual analysis of campaign outcomes based on their launch dates and campaign outcomes based on their funding goals for Louise.
-This visual analysis could potentially help Louise launch a successful campaign by mirroring other successful campaigns in the same category.
+The purpose of this project was to organize, sort, and analyze crowdfunding data to provide Louise with a visual analysis of campaign outcomes based on their launch dates and campaign outcomes based on their funding goals.
+This way, Louise could launch a successful campaign by mirroring other successful campaigns in the same category.

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date